25 Nov Marriage Health & Fitness

 In the same way, many couples take the health of their relationship for granted.
 There is no evaluation of their marriage until they reach a crisis!
 This is our recommendation to you and your spouse: use the three strategies we’ve listed below and you’ll keep your marriage healthy and fit!

 Just as a doctor checks blood pressure, heart rate, and performs blood tests to determine his patient’s health, a husband and wife can regularly check in with each other to monitor marriage health.
 Here are a few suggestions of ways to help monitor your relationship:

+A. Ask each other questions.
 Take some time, perhaps during a weekly date night, to pause from life’s busyness, remove distractions, and focus on each other.
 Ask your spouse questions like…

 - Do you feel loved by me and how?